sbcho816/Rubik-s-Cube-Solver/DEVELOPMENT.md

 - Time spent: 7 hours

 #### 4/16/19
-- Began implementing color difference function
+- Began implementing color difference function.
 - Time spent: 1 hour

 #### 4/21/19
-- Complete color difference function and estimate pixel color function
+- Complete color difference function and write estimate color function using the color difference function.
 - Time spent: 1 hour

+#### 4/22/19
+- The estimation of Rubik's Cube colors work.
+- Differentiating red and orange is still a little iffy.
+- Implement ability to print the sides of the cube.
+Need to work on neatly printing them in corresponding locations.
+- Time spent: 3 hours